-From a realistic point of view, embalming is merely delaying the inevitable.
+From a realistic point of view, modern time embalming is merely delaying the inevitable.
 Besides, embalming is not required in most of the USA and Canada, only when the remains are transported to other States.
 Nevertheless, from dust we came, and to dust we return at death.
 (Genesis 3:19)

 Modern funeral service embalming is invasive, very undignified to the deceased and an unnecessary expense to the estate or survivors.
 Also, modern day embalming pollutes the earth.
 I don't think our Lord is pleased with this.
 Ultimately, God is the Grantor of our bodies.

 You may argue that burial is expensive, but much of this may be up to you.
 One doesn't need to arrange an elaborate funeral to impress others, as if this shows the love for the deceased person.
 The dead do not need all the frills of embalming and the expensive casket (which only will be exposed for 3 days if the body is embalmed).